Fecal Incontinence

 Implantica’s Solution, RectalRestore®

 Implantica’s RectalRestore® is subject to further development and approval process.
-RectalRestore® is designed to be our innovative solution to the debilitating impairment of anal incontinence.
-Our wirelessly controlled and rechargeable implant is designed to manage defecation for patients suffering from fecal incontinence, an often embarrassing and isolating condition.
-As an active sphincter implant, RectalRestore® will be based on similar functionality and technology as UriControl®, our solution to urinary incontinence.
+RectalRestore® is being designed to be our innovative solution to the debilitating impairment of anal incontinence.
+Our wirelessly controlled and rechargeable implant is being designed to manage defecation for patients suffering from fecal incontinence, an often embarrassing and isolating condition.
+As an active sphincter implant, RectalRestore® will be based on similar functionality and technology as UriControl®, our potential solution to urinary incontinence.

-Benefits of RectalRestore®
+Potential benefits of RectalRestore®

 Remote-controlled, wirelessly recharged